 A utility (program), sometimes referred to as a command, performs a task that is frequently related to the operating system.
 A utility is simpler than an application program, although no clear line separates the two.
-Linux distributions include many utilities.
+Linux distributions, such as Ubuntu Linux, include many utilities.
 You can also download many utilities from the Internet.